umrover/mrover-ros/src/esw/odrive/README.md

 1. Open up odrivetool.
 On the Jetson run `source ~/.mrover/build_env/bin/activate` and type `odrivetool`.
 This should open up and say we connected to ODrive.
 We want (I think) version 0.5.4.
 2. If it's an ODrive we used before, just double check these parameters.
-Otherwise, set the following anyway: `odrvX.axisY.motor.config.pole_pairs` which depends on the motor and is on the data sheet, `odrvX.axisY.motor.config.resstance_calib_max_voltage` which should be either 1.2 or 0.6, and `odrvX.axisY.motor.config.requested_current_range` which should probably be 8.0, and `odrvX.axisY.motor.config.torque_constant` which it should say on the motor's data sheet and the units are Nm per amp and it might be 52.5/1000, and `odrvX.axisY.encoder.config.cpr` which should be 6 x pole_pairs, and `odrvX.axisY.controller.config.pos_gain` which should be 0.01, `odrvX.axisY.controller.config.vel_gain` which should be 0.01, and `odrvX.axisY.controller.config.vel_integrator_gain` which should be 0, and `odrvX.axisY.controller.config.vel_limit` which is speed and it could be 1000 or so unit is turns/second and we once wanted 5300 rpm, `odrvX.axisY.motor.config.calibration_current` which should be 1.45 or 0.7.
+Otherwise, set the following anyway (numbers in parentheses were used for Rosie '22):
+- `odrvX.axisY.motor.config.pole_pairs` which depends on the motor and is on the data sheet (was 7),
+- `odrvX.axisY.motor.config.resstance_calib_max_voltage` which should be either 1.2 or 0.6 (was 0.6),
+- `odrvX.axisY.motor.config.requested_current_range` which should probably be 8.0 (was 8.0),
+- `odrvX.axisY.motor.config.torque_constant` which it should say on the motor's data sheet and the units are Nm per amp and it might be 52.5/1000 (was 52.5/1000)
+- `odrvX.axisY.encoder.config.cpr` which should be 6 x pole_pairs (was 42)
+- `odrvX.axisY.controller.config.pos_gain` which should be 0.01 (was 0.01)
+- `odrvX.axisY.controller.config.vel_gain` which should be 0.01 (was 0.01)
+- `odrvX.axisY.controller.config.vel_integrator_gain` which should be 0 (was 0)
+- `odrvX.axisY.controller.config.vel_limit` which is speed and it could be 1000 or so unit is turns/second and we once wanted 5300 rpm (was 1000)
+- `odrvX.axisY.motor.config.calibration_current` which should be 1.45 or 0.7 (was 0.7).
-3. Save configuration and reboot by running `odrvX.save_configuration`.
+3. Save configuration and reboot by running `odrvX.save_configuration()`.
 If this returns false, make sure all axes are in the IDLE state by doing `odrvX.axisY.requested_state = AXIS_STATE_IDLE`.
 Then reboot by running `odrvX.reboot`.

 ---